Just the Girl: Reception

 Initial reviews of the song were positive.
 Billboard contributor Chuck Taylor considered it reminiscent of boy-band LFO, dubbing it "just tough enough to be cool, but power poppy enough to have the braces crowd bellowing in unison."
 Jessica Grose of Spin viewed the band's debut, Greetings from Imrie House, as banal and manufactured, but singled out "Just the Girl" as the "only palatable song [...] and that's because Click Five didn't write it."
+Bill Lamb of About.com said of the song, "The bassline and 80's-ish keyboard backing gives more than a faint echo of the Cars, and it's a pleasant memory...
+The only question is whether it's all just a bit too manufactured."

 After Schlesinger's passing, Tom Breihan at Stereogum described the song as a "processed, professional, infectious teen-longing jam that evoked the Cars and Ashlee Simpson at the same time."
 Evan Sawdey from PopMatters similarly viewed the track as full of hooks but cringe-inducing all the same.
 Songwriter Sam Hollander praised the tune as among Schlesinger's best, "brilliantly crafted" and evoking the great "power pop songbook".
 In a New Yorker piece examining Schlesinger's "incandescent" skill at songwriting, critic Jody Rosen included it among his best: "cleverness is on display in all [of Schlesinger's collaborations], but the songs are never mere exercises in style.
 They’re always full of feeling and ideas.
 They're always a little weird."

+In Rolling Stone's article of the "50 Best One-Hit Wonders of the 2000s," writer Maura Johnson wrote, "Goopy synthesizers, 'ahh-ahh' backing vocals, and lead singer Eric Dill's loopy vocal give just the right candy coating to this besotted track's power-popping center."
+Similarly, Billboard described the track as a "power pop gem" and noted that "anyone watching Disney Channel during the year 2005 was undoubtedly obsessed with it," listing the song as the fifty-fifth "100 Greatest Boy Band Songs of All Time."

+Awards and nominations

 Music video

+The music video for "Just the Girl" premiered on June 21, 2005, via MTV.
 Directed by Paul Hunter & Vem Miller (aka Vem of Vem & Troy), the video features the band arriving on the roof of the fictional Paul Stanley Preparatory High School ("Home of the Fighting Starchildren"), named after Kiss frontman Paul Stanley, via helicopter, with the students passing a note saying that the band is performing on said roof and leaving their classrooms to watch them perform.
 Then-couple Christopher Knight and Adrianne Curry appear in the video as a teacher named Mr. Denneen, a nod to the band's producer Mike Denneen, and one of his students who has braided pigtails, respectively.
+The video reached number three on MTV's program Total Request Live.
+It also reached the top ten on the MYX International Top 20 countdown.